Vincent Pallotti

 "Not the goods of the world, but God.
 Not riches, but God.
 Not honors, but God.
 Not distinction, but God.
 Not dignities, but God.
 Not advancement, but God.
 God always and in everything."

-Vincent Pallotti resigned a university professorship to serve Rome's poor and dying, then in 1835 founded the Union of the Catholic Apostolate — the first movement to enlist all the faithful, lay and clergy alike, in the Church's mission.
-He contracted fatal pleurisy while tending a sick man in the rain and died at fifty-four; his body, exhumed twice, was found incorrupt.
+Vincent Pallotti resigned an assistant professorship at Sapienza University to serve Rome's poor and dying, then in 1835 founded the Union of the Catholic Apostolate — the first movement to enlist all the faithful, lay and clergy alike, in the Church's mission.
+He contracted fatal pleurisy while tending a sick man in the rain and died on January 22, 1850, aged fifty-four; his body, exhumed twice, was found incorrupt.

 Early Life